 The stretching and folding simply involves:

-- grabbing an oiled handful of the dough
+- grabbing a handful of the dough (wet hands!)

 - lift/stretch it out of the bowl and fold it back onto the main dough